TrimoonJac/wpide2021/README.md

 # wpide2021

-This is a restyled version of https://github.com/WPsites/WPide & https://wordpress.org/plugins/wpide/
+This is a dark reskin/theme version of https://github.com/WPsites/WPide & https://wordpress.org/plugins/wpide/

 "WPide is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
 You can edit any files in your wp-content, not just plugins and themes.
 Code completion will help you remember your WordPress/PHP commands providing function reference along the way.
 Edit multiple concurrent files with the tabbed editor."